ideabizmart/Docs-Ideamart-v2/docs/index.md

 ﻿# Home

 Ideamart is a telecommunication based platform which exposes APIs to create services on their own or to support build their own businesses.
-Below are the steps for you to get started with Ideamart APIs. hihi
+Below are the steps for you to get started with Ideamart APIs.

 #### Steps